-At the Ephraim McDowell Heart & Vascular Institute, we treat a variety of cardiovascular conditions, including: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).
+At the Ephraim McDowell Heart & Vascular Institute, what we treat are a variety of cardiovascular conditions.
+These include: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).

 Peripheral Artery Disease

-Our PAD treatments include a cutting-edge procedure, the Ocelot Optical Coherence Tomography (OCT), which allows physicians to visually navigate inside the blocked arteries using a catheter with a camera-like device inside.
+To treat PAD, our physicians use a cutting-edge procedure, the Ocelot Optical Coherence Tomography (OCT).
+It allows physicians to visually navigate inside the blocked arteries using a catheter with a camera-like device inside.
 As a result, they can restore blood flow in completely blocked arteries through a very small skin incision.
-Thus, it saves patients from losing a limb or undergoing more invasive bypass surgery, especially when detected early.
+Thus, it saves patients from losing a limb or having bypass surgery.

 Limb Preservation Program

-Patients are referred to the program by their physician, who will be kept informed on a patient’s progress throughout their participation.
-Generally, the program consists of 36 total visits over the course of 12 weeks, and patients use a combination of exercise bicycles, treadmills, arm ergometers, recumbent steppers and weights.
-While patients exercise, our highly-trained staff will use telemetry monitors to track their heart rhythm, heart rate, blood pressure, and oxygen saturation levels.
+Patients are referred to the program by their physician.
+We keep the physician informed on their progress throughout the program.
+It consists of 36 total visits over 12 weeks.
+Patients use exercise bicycles, treadmills, arm ergometers, and recumbent steppers.
+While patients exercise, our highly-trained staff use telemetry monitors to track their heart rhythm, heart rate, blood pressure, and oxygen saturation levels.
 As a result of these monitored activities, the heart is made healthier.
 That helps our patients achieve a level of independence and optimal health.

-The program also includes individualized healthy lifestyle education including information on health risk factors, conserving your body’s energy, medication and stress reduction.
+The program also includes healthy lifestyle education.
+Information is provided on health risk factors, conserving your body’s energy, medication and stress reduction.
 As a result, patients learn tools to achieve a healthy lifestyle.
 Thus, they have a better quality of life.